barry-waldbaum-rl/reat-vm-setup/README.md

    #PS1='${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]\$ '
 ```

-Now you are finished creating your base VM that will be used by students.
+You're finished creating the base VM.

-13. Take a GCP snapshot of the running base VM called 'reat-snap'.
+13. Create a snapshot from the base VM called 'reat-snap'.

-14. Create a GCP image called 'reat-image' from the snapshot.
+14. Create an image from the snapshot called 'reat-image'.

-Now you are ready to create new instances for students.

-15. Go to GCP > VM instances, create a new VM instance from 'reat-image' with the following:
+15. Create an instance from the image that also runs the VNC Docker container on startup.
+The VNC container receives the instance's IP address.
+Once a student is VNC in to the container, they can SSH to the host VM.

 Requirement  | Specification
 ------------ | -------------